Everything you need to know about Red Bull Junior Brothers

+Red Bull Junior Brothers aims to find road cycling's newest stars by placing talented U19 riders in the development team of a major UCI World Tour outfit.
+Find out more below.

-UCI World Tour pro-cycling team BORA - hansgrohe and Red Bull have launched Red Bull Junior Brothers, a global U19 scouting programme aimed at finding the next generation of male professional road cyclists.
+UCI World Tour pro-cycling team BORA - hansgrohe and Red Bull have launched Red Bull Junior Brothers, a global U19 scouting program aimed at finding the next generation of male professional road cyclists.

 Read on below to find out more about this new partnership, from the details on who can apply and what you have to do to be considered to what then happens should you apply.